damian-lis/Talk-to-Gisapia-and-the-Others/README.md

 ## 3.2.
 Specific

-In this section, I would like to focus on describing the most important logic that occurs in the application.
+In this section, I would like to focus on describing the most important logic that occurs in the app.

 ### 3.2.1.
 Matrix background

-In the application, to increase the user experience, a background was created that imitates the background of the matrix film in a slightly different color.
+In the project, to increase the user experience, a background was created that imitates the background of the matrix film in a slightly different color.

 <br/>